April 1, 2025

 This transition toward free apps has compelled app developers to completely rethink how they generate revenue from their creations.

-To ensure a steady growth in revenue for their apps while upholding an exceptional user experience, app developers have the option to embrace one of the subsequent app monetization models.
+To ensure a steady growth in revenue for their apps while upholding an exceptional user experience, app developers have the option to embrace one of the subsequent monetization models.

 Top 6 mobile app monetization strategies